2006 Pennsylvania 500

 The 2006 Pennsylvania 500 was a NASCAR Nextel Cup Series race that was held on July 23, 2006, at Pocono Raceway in Long Pond, Pennsylvania.
-Contested over 200 laps on the 2.5 mile (4.023 km) speedway, it was the 20th race of the 2006 NASCAR Sprint Cup Series season.
-Denny Hamlin of Joe Gibbs Racing won the race.
-With this win he swept the Pocono races in 2006.
+Contested over 200 laps on the 2.5 mi speedway, it was the 20th race of the 2006 NASCAR Nextel Cup Series.

+Denny Hamlin of Joe Gibbs Racing won the race, taking his second victory of the season – and second at Pocono Raceway, having won the Pocono 500 the previous month.